ponylang/ponylang-website/content/blog/last-week-in-pony-082023.md

 ### macOS on Intel is a Fully Supported Platform Again

 With our move from CirrusCI to GitHub Actions, we again have an environment were we can test on MacOS for Intel.
-We've readded macOS on Intel as a fully supported platform.
+We've added macOS on Intel as a fully supported platform.

 We plan to maintain support for as long as we continue a CI environment available and Apple continues to support new OS releases on x86 CPUs.